rockerd1134/SoilGeneHS/README.md

 # SoilGeneHS

-This is the repository for *Ensemble feature selection of cotton hyperspectral reflectance to predict soil health genes*.
+This is the repository for [Ensemble feature selection of cotton hyperspectral reflectance to predict soil health genes](https://doi.org/10.1109/southeastcon56624.2025.10971625).

 ## Manuscript info